bescott9944/SpectrWm-Binary-Build/README.md

  After-Build.sh
  The Bash script to finish the install

+ my-spectrwm-building-pross-mint20.tar.gz
+ This a compressed file of all of the files for the build process that can be downloaded.
+ This will make getting all the files easier I think...

 ## Special Files:
 I have created "build-depend-mint20.sh" this will install the dependencies!
 I have made a Bash file called "After-Build.sh" to finish the install process.
 The "After-Build.sh" will copy all the files to their proper places and set the file